"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Prophetic passages about the nations in Psalm 83

-The parallel passages of the "Great Middle East War" are placed together in each section, side-by-side.
-The partially fulfilled and unfulfilled passages mentioned above, are all included throughout the rest of the study.
-After going through this study, I implore you read each passage in its whole, to gain the best understanding of what the "Great Middle East" War entails.
-For your convenience, you can find all these passages on page 4 of this study.
+The parallel passages of the "Great Middle East War" are placed together in each section side-by-side.
+The partially fulfilled and unfulfilled passages mentioned above are all included throughout the rest of the study.
+After going through this study, I implore you read each passage in its whole to gain a better understanding of what the "Great Middle East" War entails.
+For your convenience, you can find all these passages on Page 4 of this study.

 The "Crafty Counsel"